 Moving onto the center stand.
 We will repeat the process of adding sides, but this time we just used 1/4” plywood on all the sides and added a 1/4” bottom.
 The center cabinet will house the shop vac as dedicated dust collection for the miter saw.
 We have a full dust collection video coming soon so be on the look out for that!

 We are adding a door to the front of this cabinet, but we need a place to mount the hinges.
 For this we added a 3/4” plywood strip to the inside of the leg.
 After adding that board we cut the door out and add the hinges.

 Step 5: Drawer Pulls

-We are going to use our X-Carve machine to carve out Maple drawer pulls.
+We are going to use our X-Carve machine (affiliate link) to carve out Maple drawer pulls.
 We have a link to the project page below where you can get the file and carve your own.
 These were super easy to make and only took 5 min to carve.
 We have a bunch of projects using this machine linked in a playlist below if you want to see more.
 After they came off the machine we decided to round over the edges using the router table.
 I acknowledge my hands were to close to the bit and I will have to do better about that in the future.
 After a bit of hand sanding we applied a wax finish to the handles.
 We used the same Rockler jig to mark the hole locations on the handles and pre drilled the holes.
 Lastly we attached all the handles to the drawers using wood screws.

 Step 6: Finishing Touches